 Oxford Hills Christian Academy has determined its high school graduation requirements with the intention of meeting or exceeding the requisites for college entrance.

 In our goal to strive for excellence we have established high standards here at Oxford Hills Christian Academy.
-To receive a diploma from Oxford Hills Christian Academy, students must successfully complete four full years of high school carrying no fewer than 6 credits per year.
+To receive a diploma from Oxford Hills Christian Academy, students must successfully complete four full years of high school.
 All graduates must pass all required courses.
 For those who transfer into Oxford Hills Christian Academy, we will go by the State of Maine’s minimum required courses.

 Credits Required for Graduation

 Bible (Discipleship) 1 credit for each year at OHCA

 (1 credit must be U.S. History; ½ credit must be Maine Studies; ½ credit must be Government)

 Mathematics 3 credits (4 credits are strongly recommended)

 Science 2 credits (3 strongly recommended and 1 credit must be a lab science)

 Foreign Language 2 credits (strongly recommended that they be the same language)